Tips for choosing school shoes

 - One thumb width only should fit between the end of the shoe and the end of the longest toe when you check for length

 - The widest part of the shoe and the widest part of the foot should be at the same point

 - If the shoe seems too tight around their forefoot, try requesting a wider size before asking for a longer shoe

 - The laces/Velcro/buckles should be tight enough to secure the heel at the back of the shoe and prevent sliding forwards

 - Your child (if they are usually able to) should be able to wriggle their toes with the shoe on

-4. Shoes should provide enough support whilst also being lightweight
+Shoes should provide enough support while also being lightweight

 Support does not mean bulky, and lightweight does not mean flimsy.
-Avoid slip-on shoes as they do not have a fastening function to facilitate keeping your child’s heel in the back of the shoe, and where possible avoid hand-me-down/second hand shoes as over time shoes mould slightly to the shape of the wearer’s foot.
+Avoid slip-on shoes as they do not have a fastening function to facilitate keeping your child’s heel in the back of the shoe.
+Where possible, avoid hand-me-down/second-hand shoes as over time shoes mould slightly to the shape of the wearer’s foot.
 To ensure that your child has enough support, follow the guidelines below:

 - The sole should not be able to twist or fold in half easily